 While at the FBI Counterterrorism Division (CTD), Wilson observed that at some point everything became a cyber issue, because of digital technologies used for travel or recruiting.

 2. How has your career path given you cybersecurity expertise?

-Wilson started with the Department of Defense (DOD) as a special agent for Air Force Office of Special Investigations (AFOSI).
+Wilson started with the Department of Defense (DOD) as a special agent for the Air Force Office of Special Investigations (AFOSI).
 There he looked at various criminal activities and threats to the Department of Defense.
 He also worked in counter-terrorism.
-He says that starting 10-15 years ago, more of these activities were occuring online.
+He says that starting 10-15 years ago, more of these activities were occurring online.

 Next, Wilson went to the FBI Counterterrorism Division (CTD).
 He points out that travel and communication are mostly done online, and even many physical transactions (such as depositing money at a bank) leaves a digital footprint.